Sonya-7/Python_Demographics_Project/README.md

 The code is all Python and uses the DATETIME package.
 I also uses lists, touples, dictionaries, if statements, for loops, while loop...

-The interactive version of this code can be found on my Kaggle account though which this repository was created.
+The interactive version of this code can be found on my [Kaggle account](https://www.kaggle.com/code/sonyalawrence/first-python-project) through which this repository was created.

 Do enjoy!